 As a founding member of Save Bronte, I have been on the front-line campaigning to save Waverley Bowling Club, Bondi Pavilion, as well as our local bus routes, and precious green spaces.

-Sport has always been a major part of my life, from being a representative rugby player for the University of Sydney and as a volunteer women’s sport coach at UNSW, to playing many sports throughout high school.
+Sport has always been a major part of my life, from being a representative rugby player for the University of Sydney and as a volunteer women’s sports coach at UNSW, to playing many sports throughout high school.

 Working as a lecturer and holding a PhD in management economics, I have a strong belief in young people and the transformative power of education.